-WHAT TO EXPECT AT PROGRAMME-LEVEL MEETINGS
+WHAT TO EXPECT AT MEETINGS

-WHAT IS A STUDENT-STAFF LIAISON COMMITTEE (SSLC)?
+STAFF LIAISON COMMITTEE (SSLC)?

-A SSLC is an informal forum for staff and students to discuss programmerelated matters in an informal setting before the Programme Committee.
+A SSLC is an informal forum for staff and students to discuss programme and faculty related matters in an informal setting.
 All students, not only course reps, are entitled to attend, but course reps are expected to attend each one.
 Meetings should take place at least once per term.
 It is a place to discuss the suitability of teaching, learning style, the learning environment as a whole or any other issue, which affects the quality of the student experience on your programme.